Montmorency/react-milestones-vis/log.md

 This module essentially uses `useState` and `useEffect` hook to mount a d3-milestones graphic in a custom div and handle passing all the default properties to d3-milesontes.

+TS Server fatal error: path.charCodeAt is not a function #99615